YOLOCS: Object Detection based on Dense Channel Compression for Feature Spatial Solidification: YOLOCS

 \subsection{Asymmetric Multi-level Channel Compression Decoupled Head (ADH)}

 The decoupled head module in YOLOX is the first instance of a decoupled head structure employed within the YOLO algorithm series.
 This structure primarily aims to resolve the conflict between regression and classification tasks.
 Although YOLOX's decoupled head effectively enhances the model's detection accuracy, it is accompanied by several non-negligible issues.
 Firstly, this structure considerably increases the number of parameters and GFLOPs, leading to a reduction in inference speed.
 This reduction contradicts the optimization objectives of real-time object detection models.
 Secondly, the structure demands a higher consumption of device memory, rendering its application on memory-limited devices, such as edge computing or mobile devices, challenging.
-Lastly, the decoupled head may result in inadequate feature representation, as it potentially fails to fully capitalize on the high-level features extracted by the backbone network.
-This deficiency may contribute to suboptimal model performance, particularly when addressing complex tasks.
+Lastly, the decoupled head structure enforces the compression of the feature channel count of input feature maps from all scale detection heads to 256, which leads to a certain degree of feature loss.
+This limitation prevents it from fully utilizing the high-level features extracted by the backbone and neck networks, resulting in suboptimal model performance, particularly when addressing complex tasks.

 We have conducted a series of research and experiments to address the issue of the decoupled head in the YOLOX model.
 Our findings reveal a logical correlation between the utilization of the decoupled head structure and the associated loss function.
 Specifically, for different tasks, the structure of the decoupled head should be adjusted in accordance with the complexity of the loss calculation.
-Furthermore, when applying the decoupled head structure to various tasks, a direct compression of feature channels from the preceding layer into task channels may lead to significant feature loss, due to the differences in the final output dimensions.
+Furthermore, when applying the decoupled head structure to various tasks, a direct compression of feature channels from the preceding layer into task channels leads to significant feature loss due to differences in the final output dimensions.
 This, in turn, adversely impacts the overall performance of the model.

 To address both of these issues, we will first analyze the YOLOv5's loss function, which can be summarized as follows: